-In general, every company must have its financial statements audited annually7.
-However, certain companies can be exempted from the requirement to have an annual audit provided that they comply with certain conditions8.
+In general, every company must have its financial statements audited annually8.
+However, certain micro and small companies and small groups can be exempted from the requirement to have an annual audit provided they satisfy the qualifying conditions to be treated as a small company9.

 It should be noted that a company which is entitled to and chooses to avail itself of audit exemption is still obliged to keep or cause to be kept adequate accounting records, prepare annual financial statements, lay the financial statements before members and file as appropriate with the Companies Registration Office (CRO).